LeonSering/NashFlowComputation/README.md

 ## Install (Windows / Mac)

 For Windows or Mac we recommend to use a virtual machine [VirtualBox](https://www.virtualbox.org) running [Ubuntu 20.04.4 Focal Fossa](https://www.osboxes.org/ubuntu/).

+To do so, first follow the guide to set up the Ubuntu virtual machine with VirtualBox.
+Then follow the installation guide for Ubuntu.

+#### VirtualBox Guide

+This guide has been tested with VirtualBox 7.0.

+1. In the main windows, choose "new" to create a new virtual machine.

+2. Type in some name and choose `Type: Linux` and `Version: Ubuntu (64bit)`.
+Keep `ISO Image` empty.

+3. Choose at least 4 GB of memory and 4 CPUs.

+4. Select "Use an Existing Virtual Hard Drive File" and open the "Hard Disk Selector".

+5. Add the `Ubuntu 20.04.4 (64bit).vdi` file downloaded from [www.osboxes.org](https://www.osboxes.org/ubuntu/).

+6. Finish the dialog.

+7. In the main windows: press `start` while the newly created virtual machine is selected to start it.

+8. The password of user `osboxes.org` is `osboxes.org`.
+This user has administration rights and the password needs to be entered for `sudo` commands.

 ## Install (Ubuntu)

 **Warning:** Newer Ubuntu version might not have Qt5 anymore and it can be tricky to install it.
 However, [this](https://stackoverflow.com/questions/74110674/problem-installing-qt5-default-on-ubuntu-22-04#:~:text=1%20Answer&text=Ubuntu%2022.04%20repository%20dont%20have,by%20installing%20the%20qtbase5-dev.) might help.
-Otherwise, it might be easier to set up a virtual machine with VirtualBox and follow the steps below within the VM.
+Otherwise, this easiest way is to set up a virtual machine with VirtualBox (see above) and afterwards follow the steps below within the VM.

-The following is tested in a virtual machine with VirtualBox 7.0 running Ubuntu 20.04.4 Focal Fossa 64bit.
+The following has been tested in a virtual machine with VirtualBox 7.0 running Ubuntu 20.04.4 Focal Fossa 64bit.

 Open a terminal and follow these steps:

 1) Install **python3** (often already installed) and **git**:

    ```bash
    sudo apt update && sudo apt install python3 git
    ```
 2. Install python packages:

    ```bash
    sudo apt install python3-pyqt5 python3-matplotlib python3-numpy python3-networkx
    ```

 3. Clone the repository into a folder **NashFlowComputation**:

    ```bash
    git clone https://github.com/LeonSering/NashFlowComputation.git
    ```